TeonLucas/tictactoe/README.md

 * Default PageView and Browser interaction events from the SPA
 * A custom attribute _gameId_ to denote each game "session"

-The game session was added so we could make a funnel for the user journey.
+The game ID was added so we could make a funnel for the user journey.
 Let's say we want to know how engaging the site was in terms of the following stages:
 1. Land on home page
 2. Start game
 3. Win game

 A browser session ID is a common metric used to see how many unique users access a site, and is included with default Browser monitoring.
-However, since a session ID does not update when the same user accesses a site more than once, we need a new metric to accuartely count the start of each game.
+However, since this ID does not update when the same user accesses a site more than once, we need a new metric to accuartely count the start of each game.
 This metric is generated in [app.js](https://github.com/DavidSantia/tictactoe/blob/master/src/js/app.js) like so:
 ```
 let id = Math.random().toString(36).substr(2);
 newrelic.setCustomAttribute('gameId', id);